Superzock3003/DDNS-Cloudflare-PowerShell/README.md

 - Cloudflare's options for proxy and TTL configurable via the parameters.
 - Optional Telegram or Discord Notifications

+# Whats changed in this fork?

+- Added support for other record types (MX, TXT, ...) with the same name
+- Added background execution (**with no cmd popping up**) in Windows Task Scheduler

 ## Requirements

 - Cloudflare [api-token](https://dash.cloudflare.com/profile/api-tokens) with ZONE-DNS-EDIT Permissions